 Aromatic: Diffuse in diffuser or nebulizer.
-Inhale from bottle directly or add a drop to tissue and inhale.
+Inhale from the bottle directly or add a drop to tissue and inhale.
 Add a drop to palms of hands and cover nose and mouth and inhale.
-Add to bowl of steaming (not boiling) water and place head with towel over bowl and inhale.
+Add to a bowl of steaming (not boiling) water and place head with a towel over the bowl and inhale.
 To make a room or cleaning spray, add 10-20 drops to water in a spray bottle and spritz on surfaces or in the air.

 Culinary: Add 1-2 drops to foods, marinades, desserts, & drinks to taste.
 To preserve therapeutic benefits, do not add to boiling liquids.